09 Jun Prospect Street: “JFK slept here” and other stories

 On the same block is one of the largest Ponderosa pine trees I have seen in Ashland.
 It is hard to see the scale of it in a photo.

-Prospect Street ends to the west a short block past South Mountain Avenue.
+Prospect Street ends a short block past South Mountain Avenue.
 What caught my eye was the interesting architecture of a house built in 1973.
+This unique house was owned, designed and built by architect Gary Afseth.
+He had an architectural practice in Ashland and the Rogue Valley for decades, and died in 2020.
+Gary designed the Britt Pavilion, as well as hospitals, schools, churches, jails and other private residences.

 Finally, from the very end of the street, you will find magnificent views of the valley.